Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 the formula C1 + C2 and cell D3 would get the formula D1 + D2.

-personally like about MightyMath is that it represents my problem in
+like about T/Maker is that this screen represents my problem in

 Some quick terminology: The above calculation is called a trail.
 A